Preparing your first bikepacking trip – Practical guide

 Get started!

-And now you know everything!
-Adventure off the beaten track, nights out, that feeling of being alone in the world, in a region you’ve never been to before: it’s the call of a wind of freedom and autonomy, of adventure and the forest, it’s time to go!
-If you want to take the plunge with confidence, you can also take part in organized bikepacking events, where you’ll meet new friends and get the chance to learn the ropes.
-But don’t forget that the heart of bikepacking is that nothing happens as planned – it’s an adventure, so go for it!
+And there you have it—now you know everything!
+It’s time for an adventure off the beaten path, nights spent outdoors, that feeling of being alone in the world, in a region you don’t know: it’s the call of freedom and independence, of adventure and the forest—you’ve got to go!
+If you want to get started with confidence, you can also join organized bikepacking events, where you’ll meet new friends and get your feet wet.
+But don’t forget that the essence of bikepacking is that nothing goes as planned—it’s all about the adventure, so just go for it!

 This article contains affiliate links.